htmldbjs/htmldbjs/README.md

 ### `htmldb-form`

-A container for the htmldb-fields, that automatically updated by htmldb-table.
+A container for the `htmldb-field` elements, that automatically updated by `htmldb-table`.

 #### Syntax